willoughbylabs/cscrub/docs/bot.md

 ### Webdriver Manager
 - [Webdriver Manager](https://github.com/SergeyPirogov/webdriver_manager) updates the webdriver version to remain compatible with the broswer version.</br>
     `pip install webdriver-manager`
+- In [`models/helpers/wd_connect.py`](../models/helpers/wd_connect.py), please note to set the imports at the top based on the browser you intend to use (more info available from [webdriver-manager's site](https://pypi.org/project/webdriver-manager/)).

 ### psycopg2-binary
 - [psycopg2-binary](https://pypi.org/project/psycopg2-binary/) is an adapater for PostgreSQL.</br>